JoeHamed/ChatBot-TalkwithCSV-AutomatedPredictions/README.md

-# Machine Learning Model Prediction Web App with Chatbot Integration
+# Web App with Chatbot Integration and Machine Learning Model Prediction

 This web application provides an interactive interface for uploading datasets, training machine learning models, and leveraging natural language processing through a chatbot powered by a large language model (LLM).
 Users can classify datasets, fine-tune model hyperparameters, and engage in conversation with the chatbot for assistance.